 After collecting all articulatory data, the data for each speaker were manually segmented (acoustically) at the phone level.
 Tongue movement data which were not associated with a pronunciation of one of the words included in our study were discarded.
-The duration of each word's pronunciation was time-normalized between 0 (acoustic start of the word) and 1 (acoustic end of the word) for each speaker.
+The duration of each word's pronunciation was time-normalized between 0 (start of the word) and 1 (end of the word) for each speaker.
 As the tongue sensors were attached to the midline of the tongue, we only included the position in the inferior-superior direction (i.e. tongue height) and the anterior-posterior direction (i.e. posterior position of the tongue) in our analysis.
-To enable an appropriate comparison between speakers, we normalized the positions of each sensor separately per speaker.
-In order to abstract away from differences in where the sensors were placed on the tongue, we obtained the position relative to the non-speech resting position of each sensor.
-Consequently, negative values represented positions below or in front of the non-speech resting position of that sensor (in that direction), whereas positive values represented positions above and behind the non-speech resting position.
-Higher values thus indicated more superior and posterior positions with respect to the non-speech resting position, whereas lower values indicated the opposite.
-The non-speech resting position (i.e. the neutral position of the tongue) was recorded during a separate session of about 10 seconds in which the participants were asked to refrain from speaking or swallowing.
-As the amount of tongue movement may vary per speaker, we normalized the positions by dividing by the total range of movement in each direction.
-In this way, the difference between the most anterior (or inferior) position and the most posterior (or superior) position was always exactly 1 for each subject.
-The sign of the difference still indicated the position with respect to the non-speech resting position.
-For example, for one speaker the normalized positions could range between -0.4 and 0.6, while for another it could range from -0.8 to 0.2.3
+To enable an appropriate comparison between speakers, the positional information was normalized in such a way that 0 in the inferior-superior direction indicated the lowest (i.e. most inferior) point of the three tongue sensors and 1 the highest point (i.e. most superior).
+Similarly, 0 in the anterior-posterior direction indicated the most anterior position of the three tongue sensors, while 1 in this direction indicated the most posterior position.